Circular House

 Primary school at 800m.

-Shops can be reached by car, except for a supermarket, bakery and hairdresser 600m away in the center of Pouilly le Monial.
+Shops can be reached by car, except for a mini-market, a bakery and a hairdresser 600m away, in the center of Pouilly le Monial.

 Product